Anchors Aweigh! Choosing a Solid Anchor to Secure Your Boat

 1. You can double up on anchors

 Securing it twice can be nice!
-There are a few reasons you may need two anchors.
+There are a few reasons you may need two anchors and lines.
 Where heavy winds and rough seas are common, double anchoring can be beneficial to steady the boat.

 Here are several common methods of double anchoring: